SPICE: Semantic Pseudo-labeling for Image Clustering

+The feature model and the clustering head are optimized separately so far, which tends to be a sub-optimal solution.
+On the one hand, the imperfect feature model may lead to some similar features corresponding to really different clusters; thus, assigning neighbor samples with the same pseudo-label is not always reliable.
+On the other hand, the imperfect clustering head may assign really dissimilar samples with the same cluster label, such that only using the predicted labels for fine-tuning is also not always reliable.
+To overcome these problems, we design a reliable pseudo-labeling algorithm to train the feature model and clustering head jointly for further improving the clustering performance.

-Given the clustering results and embedding features, $\{(x_i, l_i, f_i)\}_{i=1}^N$, from SPICE-Self, here we aim to further improve the clustering performance by retraining a classification model with a semi-supervised learning paradigm.
-As shown in Fig. \ref{fig_general}(b), we first select a set of reliably labeled images to alleviate the local semantic inconsistency.
-Specifically, for each sample $(x_i, l_i, f_i)$, we can select its $n_s$ nearest samples according to the cosine similarity of embedding features, and the corresponding labels of these nearest samples are denoted by $L_{n_s}$.
-Then, the local consistency $\beta_i$ of the sample $x_i$ is defined as
+\textbf{Reliable Pseudo-Labeling.} Given the embedding features and the predicted labels $\{(\vct{x}_i, \vct{f}_i, y_i^s)\}_{i=1}^N$ obtained in Section~\ref{sec_proto}, we select $N_s$ nearest samples for each sample $\vct{x}_i$ according to the cosine similarity between embedding features.
+The corresponding labels of these nearest samples are denoted by $\mathfrak{L}_{i}$.
+Then, the semantically consistent ratio $r_i$ of the sample $\vct{x}_i$ is defined as

-If $\beta_i > \tau_c$, then the sample $(x_i, l_i)$ is regarded as the reliably predicted and used as the labeled images in SPICE-Semi.
-Given the partially labeled images, we adopt a simple semi-supervised learning framework, i.e., FixMatch \cite{fixmatch}, to retrain the classification model, as shown in Fig. \ref{fig_framework}(b).
-During training, the reliable labels of local consistent samples keep fixed, and the pseudo labels of unlabeled images are adaptively generated by thresholding the confident predictions.
-Formally, the loss function of SPICE-Semi is

-where $B$ and $\mu B$ denote the number of labeled and unlabeled images in each training batch, $H$ is the cross-entropy loss function, $\Phi'$ denotes the classification network with the parameter of $\theta$, $l_b$ is the label of weakly-transformed image $\alpha(x_b)$, $\Phi(\mathcal{A}(u_b); \theta')$ is the prediction of the strongly-augmented image $\mathcal{A}(u_b)$, $u_b$ denotes an unlabeled image, $q_b = \Phi(\mathcal{\alpha}(u_b); \theta')$ is the prediction of a weakly-transformed image, $\hat{q}_b=\arg \max(q_b)$ is the pseudo label, and $\tau$ is threshold confidence.
-As in FixMatch \cite{fixmatch}, all images including the labeled samples are used as unlabeled images.
-Thus, the first term in Eq. (\ref{eq_loss_semi}) is to learn cluster semantics from the semantic consistent predictions of SPICE-Self, and the second term constrains all samples to have the consistency predictions for different transformations.
+Given a predefined threshold $\lambda$, if $r_i > \lambda$, the sample $(\vct{x}_i, y_i^{s})$ is identified as the reliably labeled for joint training, and otherwise the corresponding label is ignored.
+Through the reliable pseudo-labeling, a subset of reliable samples $\mathfrak{X}^r$ are selected as:

+\textbf{Joint Training.} Given the above partially labeled samples, the clustering problem can be converted into a semi-supervised learning paradigm to train the clustering network jointly.
+Here we adapt a simple semi-supervised learning method~\cite{fixmatch}.
+During training, the subset of reliably labeled samples keep fixed.
+On the other hand, all training samples should be consistently clustered, \ie, different transformations of the same image are constrained to have the consistent prediction.
+To this end, as shown in Fig.~\ref{fig_framework}(c), the confidently predicted label of weak transformations is used as the pseudo-label for strong transformations of the same image.
+Formally, the consistency pseudo label $y_j^u$ of the sample $\vct{x}_j$ is calculated as in Eq.~\eqref{eq_cl}: